Vennela 1½

 Vennela 1 1/2 is a 2012 Telugu-language romantic drama film directed by Vennela Kishore.
-It is a sequel to the 2005 film Vennela by Deva Katta.
+It is a sequel for the first half of the 2005 film Vennela by Deva Katta.
+Continuing the charecters of Khader Basha Who after escapes from USA.
 It stars Chaitanya Krishna, Monal Gajjar, Bramhanandam and Vennela Kishore in the lead.
 Sunil Kashyap provided the music.
 It was released on 21 September 2012.

 Plot

 The story is set in Bangkok.
 Krishna is a happy go lucky man who falls for Vennela in first sight.
 However, he learns that she was engaged to someone else, but tries his luck.
 Vennela too loves him, but realizes that he is a fraud.
 Rest of the story is about how they work out their differences.

 Production

 While shooting for Orange (2010) in Australia, Vennela Kishore came up with the idea for this film.